Best CD rates for January 2022

 PurePoint Financial: 11 months - 14 months, 0.10% APY – 0.15% APY; $10,000 minimum deposit (11-month no-penalty CD is 0.15% APY)

-PurePoint Financial is a division of MUFG Union Bank, N.A.
+PurePoint Financial is a division of MUFG Union Bank.
 It offers nine regular CD terms and three terms for its no-penalty CDs.
 All PurePoint Financial savings products require a $10,000 minimum deposit.

 What to know about CD rates